Proxmox Setup

 vm.swappiness=1

-# Enable Transparent Huge Pages (THP)
+# Transparent Huge Pages (THP) can be enabled for memory allocation efficiency if necessary.

-vm.nr_hugepages=2048 #128
+vm.nr_hugepages=2048

 #vm.nr_hugepages_mempolicy=1

-# https://lonesysadmin.net/2013/12/22/better-linux-disk-caching-performance-vm-dirty_ratio/
+# See https://lonesysadmin.net/2013/12/22/better-linux-disk-caching-performance-vm-dirty_ratio/

 #vm.dirty_background_ratio=5